-It doesn’t just have to be books.
-Subscribe to technical websites, newsletters, emails and magazines.
-This is a cost efficient way to keep yourself in the loop with the latest technical advancements.
+It doesn’t just have to be books, try subscribing to technical websites, newsletters, emails, and magazines.
+This is a cost-effective way to keep yourself in the loop with the latest technological advancements.
 They help build your knowledge of skills, insights into innovation and give you tips on software.
 These give you a regular and constant update on the trends.

 Lookout for chances to volunteer on technical projects.
 Many universities are always seeking volunteers to help with technical projects, this is an excellent opportunity to gain hands-on experience that will help you learn and give you a better understanding of that skill.
 Volunteering can give you amazing opportunities to experience projects that you might not normally have access to.

 The advantage that tutorials have over books is that they are free and more accessible.
 You can have access to them anytime, anywhere.
 Once you find a tutorial that best suits you, try applying what you learned in your everyday life.
 Because until you have used it yourself, you are only going to have a basic understanding of the concept.
 The best way to learn is by doing.

 - Listen to Podcasts:

 There are hundreds of podcasts out there to help build your technical skills.
 Like tutorials, podcasts can be free and easy to use.
 You can listen to them while you are cleaning the house, going for a run or eating your lunch.
 Just simply stick in your earphones and dream into the technical world.